Data Centers in Odesa

 Natural Disaster Risk

-Odesa maintains a Low risk profile with an overall INFORM score of 5.6/10 – as of September 2025.
+Odesa maintains a Low risk profile with an overall score of 5.6/10 – as of September 2025.
 Infrastructure planning focuses on water management due to the city’s geographic position.

 - River Flood (6.2): This is the primary natural hazard, requiring specific site elevation and drainage planning.